graciellehigino/ms_range_interactions/manuscript.md

 A significant challenge in this debate is the quality and quantity of species distribution and ecological data [@Boakes2010DisVie; @Ronquillo2020AssSpa;
-@Meyer2016MulBia] - a gap that can lead to erroneus conclusions in macroecological research [@Hortal2008HisBia].
+@Meyer2016MulBia] - a gap that can lead to erroneous conclusions in macroecological research [@Hortal2008HisBia].
 Amongst the geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
 Such maps consist of simplified polygons, often